-Hack4Equity: Working Toward Solutions for Georgia’s Black Mothers
+Hack4Equity: Working toward solutions for Georgia’s Black mothers

-n September of 2021, 250 innovators came together to address one of the United States’ most urgent challenges: mothers dying from pregnancy complications.
+In September of 2021, 250 innovators came together to address one of the United States’ most urgent challenges: mothers dying from pregnancy complications.
 Learn about their ideas to help improve health equity.

 Today, the United States is the most dangerous place in the developing world to give birth.
 The risk increases significantly for Black women.
 According to the Centers for Disease Control and Prevention (CDC), Black mothers in the U.S. die from maternal health complications at three to four times the rate of white mothers, making maternal morbidity and mortality one of the most profound racial inequities in women’s health.
 Georgia is among the states with the highest maternal mortality rates, especially for Black women.